-How would you describe your medium?
+Contemporary Craft (CC): How would you describe your medium?

-I make sculpture and jewelry from wood (mostly).
+Julia Harrison (JH): I make sculpture and jewelry from wood (mostly).
 Wood is a material that suits me on nearly every level; from the basics of how it looks and feels, to the complexities of each piece’s inherent story and unique personality.
-I also enjoy ?collaborating? with a material that is so much a part of my everyday life; some of my current favorite wood was gleaned from a neighbor’s yard.
+I also enjoy “collaborating” with a material that is so much a part of my everyday life; some of my current favorite wood was gleaned from a neighbor’s yard.

 CC: What themes/forms seem to recur in your work?

 JH: A lot of my earlier work depicted parts of the human body, while my more recent work reproduces inanimate objects.
-In both cases, I’m trying to learn something about emotions and relationships by focusing my attention (and maybe a viewer’s) on something that is fleeting or often over-looked?whether that?s a facial expression, or an object so everyday that we become blind to it.
+In both cases, I’m trying to learn something about emotions and relationships by focusing my attention (and maybe a viewer’s) on something that is fleeting or often over-looked whether that’s a facial expression, or an object so everyday that we become blind to it.

 CC: Can you talk a little bit about one of your favorite pieces that you have made?

-?Favorite? is tough, so how about the most recent?
+JH: “Favorite” is tough, so how about the most recent?
 I’m carving a series of milk cartons from solid wood.
-From a purely formal perspective they’re interesting because I had underestimated how complex and detailed they are (?familiar? is not the same as ?simple?!). ?For me personally, there’s also a lot of emotional associations dating back to childhood (did I remember my milk money? ?will I get the last chocolate milk? ?what really happened to that kid in the picture?).
+From a purely formal perspective they’re interesting because I had underestimated how complex and detailed they are (“familiar” is not the same as “simple”).
+For me personally, there’s also a lot of emotional associations dating back to childhood (Did I remember my milk money?
+Will I get the last chocolate milk?
+What really happened to that kid in the picture?).
 Conveying emotion through carvings of facial features isn’t exactly easy, but it is expected; I’m really caught up now in trying to elicit emotions through forms we don’t expect to have emotions.

 CC: What is the best advice that you have received as an artist?

-I always recommend Anne Lamott’s book Bird by Bird; although ostensibly a writing manual, it is full of things that will help you to approach almost any activity.
+JH: I always recommend Anne Lamott’s book Bird by Bird; although ostensibly a writing manual, it is full of things that will help you to approach almost any activity.
 The advice that I return to again and again is, “Give yourself permission to write sh*tty first drafts.”
 Carvings in particular look horrible for a looooong time and it can get a little demoralizing; this advice reassures me that it’s ok to start bad and get better.

-Have you been to Pittsburgh before?
+CC: Have you been to Pittsburgh before?
 What are you looking forward to seeing/doing while here?

-This will be my first visit!
+JH: This will be my first visit!
 It’s going to be a short one, but I’ve got a few goals.
 In addition to being an artist, I’m also an anthropologist specializing in research on sweet foods (seriously!) so I don’t want to miss the opportunity to sample some Pittsburgh specialties.
 Top of my list is Prantl’s burnt almond torte, but I’m always open to suggestions!